AnanthaKrish/JenkinsDemoNodejs/README.md

-# JenkinsDemoNodejs
-demo CI notifications app
+# Sample app for Using push service to get Jenkins build status